 Chester County Domestic Violence Lawyer

 Were you recently arrested or charged with domestic violence in Chester County, PA?
-You could face financial penalties, a restraining order, and even jail time.
-Call DiCindio Law at (610) 430-3535, our West Chester domestic violence lawyers can fight to have your charges reduced or your case dismissed.
+You could be facing financial penalties, a Protection from Abuse or restraining order, and even jail time.
+Call DiCindio Law at (610) 991-7860, Attorney Mike DiCindio handles domestic violence cases in West Chester and the surround Chester County areas.

-Our founding attorney is a former Chester County prosecutor with years of experience handling complex criminal cases.
-You can count on our lawyers to be aggressive in building the strong defense you need.
-Don’t wait until it’s too late to take action.
+Attorney Mike DiCindio is a former Chester County prosecutor with years of experience handling complex criminal cases.
+He is aggressive in building a strong defense when you need it.
 Contact our law offices in West Chester, Pennsylvania to schedule a free consultation today.

 How DiCindio Law, LLC Can Help Me if I Was Arrested on Domestic Violence Charges in Chester County?